ProtoXylos/TheNidavellirProject-Free/README.md

 ### Patches

-#### **Crash Prevention for Malformed Packets (Instant Message Crash) in `dw_Instant_Dispatch_Message`**
+#### **Crash and Popup Prevention for Malformed Packets (Instant Message Crash) in `dwInstantDispatchMessage`**

 **Problem**:
-The crash occurs when malformed or empty messages are sent via the `dw_Instant_Dispatch_Message` function, which processes messages in multiplayer sessions.
+The crash occurs when malformed or empty messages are sent via the `dwInstantDispatchMessage` function, which processes messages in multiplayer sessions.
 These messages can lead to crashes if they are empty, contain invalid data, or are sent in a way that bypasses size validation.
-Exploiters can send such malformed messages, causing buffer overflows or invalid memory accesses, which leads to crashes.
+Additionally, exploiters can use remote command buffer (Cbuf) messages to cause popups or unexpected behavior that impacts the user experience.

 **Solution**:
 The patch prevents this issue by adding additional checks to the message processing flow: